admindojo/admindojo-docker/Functions.md

 ## input()

 Asks player to choose a lesson.
-Lists lessons and waits for input.
+Lists lessons, waits for input, saves input as current lesson

 #### Example